xuxw98/ESAM/docs/dataset_preparation.md

 python tools/create_data.py scannet200_mv --root-path ./data/scannet200-mv --out-dir ./data/scannet200-mv --extra-tag scannet200_mv
 ```

-You can also generate the data for ScanNet200-SV and ScanNet200-MV using FastSAM instead of SAM by running the following commands:
+You can also generate the data of ScanNet200-SV and ScanNet200-MV using FastSAM instead of SAM by running the following commands:

 ```bash
 # ScanNet200-SV